 Here are some wild generalizations of how different languages are used in the industry:

 - Java (and some C#) are typical for business-oriented big-company jobs

-- Ruby (and some NodeJS) are common in Silicon Valley start-up jobs
+- Ruby (and NodeJS) are common in Silicon Valley start-up jobs

 - C++ (and some C# Unity) are used for most video game jobs

-- Assembly and C for embedded hardware jobs (more difficult without an electrical engineering degree)
+- Assembly and C for embedded hardware jobs (more difficult without an electrical engineering degree or equivalent)